 4. Lowering Costs

-Each company will see a lowering in their overall costs through reducing the use of paper-based logs.
-In addition it will help with reducing the man-hours required to regulate the administrative requirements of these logs.
+Each company will see a lowering in their overall costs by reducing the use of paper-based logs.
+In addition, it will help with reducing the man-hours required to regulate the administrative requirements of these logs.

 5. Lower violations

 With the ELDs keeping track of hours and time for the drivers and companies, it will be easier to watch for any potential violations that come with overworking or anything related to HOS.

 ELD in the future

 When you take the chance to educate yourself on any new topics you will greatly increase your chances for success.
 In an instance such as this, it will not so much help you to succeed but avoid potential violations and repercussions.
 Using ELDs has been a long time coming and will greatly improve the overall quality of work-life for drivers and those in administration.